-The process of selling a home begins with your call to RE/MAX Action.
+The process of selling a home begins with your call to Action Real Estate.
 Our professional sales associates will successfully guide you from the signing of the Listing Agreement to closing.There are many steps involved in the sale of your home and our highly trained associates will make sure all the details of the sale are followed.

 Marketing - Your agent will outline their marketing program for your home.
 Their plan may include newspaper advertising, inside and outside fact sheets, email campaigns, fax campaigns, open houses or whatever they feel will have the best results.